WikiNeo/wikineo.github.io/_posts/2021-03/2021-03-11-add-pycharm-to-launcher.md

 ---
-title: '[Ubuntu] Add PyCharm to launcher in Ubuntu'
+title: 'Add PyCharm to launcher in Ubuntu'
 published: true
-tags: Linux
+tags: Ubuntu
 ---

 Create a launcher in text editor